jxry2025/jxry/en.md

+Hello,
-Hello, after the transfer is completed, please tell me your UID, upgrade level, and transfer amount
+After the Transfer is completed, please tell me Your UID, Upgrade level, and transfer Amount